Introduction

 Now that the database has been populated with package data, direct

-your attention to the PACKAGE CONTROL PANEL
+your attention to the PACKAGE CONTROL PANEL at left and

-select a package (such as glue
+select a package (such as glue) from the list.
+Once a

-package is selected, the VERSION
+package is selected, the VERSION, STATUS and

-boxes are populated with information.
+RISK boxes are populated with information.
 For now, the

 latest version of the package is displayed.
 Since a decision to endorse

-or reject the package hasn’t been made yet, the STATUS
+or reject the package hasn’t been made yet, the STATUS is

 “Under Review”.
-Third, the RISK
+Third, the RISK box contains the

-score, represented as a number between 0 (low
+riskmetric score, represented as a number between 0 (low

 risk) and 1 (high risk).